 The Learning Cluster is a research seminar designed to bridge theory and practice in the investigation of a specific question, and to elicit in the way of a specific product an educated outcome or response.
 Students work collaboratively in teams with a Learning Cluster instructor to propose, research, and model constructive approaches to local, regional, and/or global issues.
-The course is designed to help students learn to apply a range of investigative and analytical tools in the discovery and presentation of trends and ideas, including policy recommendations that bear upon the quality of the human condition.
-Learning Clusters are 3.5 weeks in length and take place during the Winter Block, allowing students to take full advantage of opportunities, where appropriate, for field and service learning.
+The course is designed to help students learn to apply a range of investigative and analytical tools in discovering and presenting trends and ideas, including policy recommendations that bear upon the quality of the human condition.
+Learning Clusters are 3.5 weeks long and take place during the Winter Block, allowing students to take full advantage of opportunities, where appropriate, for field and service learning.